-“This award aims to raise awareness of the value of good record keeping and preservation and acknowledges businesses that protect and promote their corporate history and heritage collections,” Ms Wright said.
+“This annual award promotes the importance of good record keeping and preservation and acknowledges companies that protect and promote their corporate history and heritage collections,” Ms Wright said.

-Preserving business records helps co-create Queensland’s memory for future generations and State Library of Queensland encourages all businesses to get on board.
-“The Birdsville Hotel engages with the community and visitors on a daily basis to promote their collection, and even add to it where they can,” Ms Wright said.
+Preserving business records helps co-create Queensland’s memory for future generations and State Library of Queensland encourages all businesses to follow Brisbane Racing Club’s lead.

 For more information on the award and the Queensland Business Leaders Hall of Fame visit www.halloffame.slq.qld.gov.au